Quick Picks

 For most people: Notion.
 It combines notes, databases, wikis, and light project management in one workspace the most versatile tool on the market.
 For developers and privacy-conscious users: Obsidian (local-first, plain Markdown, no cloud lock-in).
 For enterprise teams needing structured documentation: Confluence.
 Your use case (personal notes vs team wiki vs knowledge management) determines the best fit.

 Choose Notion if you need team collaboration, databases, and an all-in-one workspace it replaces multiple tools.
-Choose Obsidian if you want local-first data ownership, blazing speed, and deep customization through plugins it is a single-player thinking tool.
+Choose Obsidian if you want local-first data ownership, blazing speed, and deep customization through plugins it's a single-player thinking tool.
 The key difference is philosophy: Notion is a cloud service, Obsidian is software you own.
 Many power users use both Notion for team projects, Obsidian for personal thinking.

 Yes, completely free.
 All core features infinite vaults, graph view, 1,800+ community plugins, local Markdown files cost nothing for personal use.
 The optional paid add-ons are Obsidian Sync ($4/month for encrypted cross-device sync) and Obsidian Publish ($8/month to publish notes as a website).
 Commercial use requires a $50/user/year license.
 No subscription is required for the core app, ever.